Thursday, March 31, 2022

 Hey, it happens.
 Misunderstandings are like landfills: If you don't contribute to one at some point in your life, you're not living.

-So now, in 2022, please allow Yehuda and I to correct the record: Aside from the speculated sample figures mentioned above, Heritage had nothing to do with miniature Star Wars figures, whether licensed or not.
+So now, in 2022, please allow Yehuda and me to correct the record: Aside from the speculated sample figures mentioned above, Heritage had nothing to do with miniature Star Wars figures, whether licensed or not.
 [1] And they certainly had nothing to do with the figures discussed in this article.

 The actual history of these figures is much weirder, and more delightful, than most have supposed.